shallomkanyori/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 - You can only use one loop in your code
 - You are not allowed to store characters in a variable
 - You are not allowed to import any module

+**Task 15: Remove at position.**
+Write a function that creates a copy of the string, removing the character at the position `n`(not the Python way, "C array index").
+- Prototype: `def remove_char_at(str, n):`
+- You are not allowed to import any module